 Rotation Heat Pump K7

-In contrast to conventional heat pumps, the rotation heat pump can cover temperature ranges in a bandwidth from minus 20 °C to plus 150 °C. There is no comparable product in the market.
+In contrast to conventional heat pumps, the rotation heat pump can cover temperature ranges in a bandwidth from minus 20 °C to plus 150 °C. In our reference application it has already been demonstrated up to 95°C and on our laboratory test rig up to 125°C. There is no comparable product in the market.

 Coefficient of Performance